Plans for Second Slider Inn Downtown

 The building includes the bocce ball court, and Dean envisions the green space as outdoor seating, outdoor bar, and community gathering place.

 "I've seen how that area has sprung to life," Dean of South Main.
-"I looking forward to getting involved and helping add to it."
+"I'm looking forward to getting involved and helping add to it."

 Dean hopes to have the restaurant open by next spring.